Sustainability Learning for Action and Community Engagement

 Out of the Head, Into the Heart: The Way of the Human Being

-Our forthcoming book features an ecological autobiography of Ilarion Merculieff, and his early childhood education in the Pribilof Islands.
+Our open access book features an ecological autobiography of Ilarion Merculieff, and his early childhood education in the Pribilof Islands.
 In his essay, Out of the Head, Into the Heart: The Way of the Human Being, he writes about a quiet presence in our surroundings that's difficult to find for many of us these days.
 Not all of our teachers are humans, he shows us.
 His Aleut education teaches us that we learn from our elders, the land, and the other creatures around us.

 Transcript